BioMedIA/dHCP-release-notes/acquire.md

 of 2.15mm isotropic.
 No in-plane acceleration or partial Fourier was used.
 Single-band reference scans were also acquired with bandwidth matched readout, along with additional spin-echo acquisitions with both AP/PA fold-over encoding directions.

+Physiological recordings of VCG, PPU and respiratory traces are provided unprocessed in the sourcedata folder.
+Alignment to rs-fMRI data can be achieved by means of locating the 'end of scan' marker (the 'start of scan' marker includes prescan calibrations and is not reliable to use).
+Existing readers are available to aid loading and interpretation of the file<sup>5</sup>.
+The frequency of the recordings in all subjects is 496Hz, using this with the known TR and number of volumes acquired allows identification of the start of data acquisition.
+Note, for improved accuracy on this cohort a small delay of ~85ms between the true end of data acquisition and 'end of scan' marker has been identified, after accounting for this the precision of identifying the start of scan should be of the order +/- 50ms, for a complete scan of 15 minutes duration.

 **dMRI:** A spherically optimized set of directions on 4 shells (b0:
-20, b400: 64, b1000: 88, b2600: 128)<sup>5</sup> was split into 4 optimal
+20, b400: 64, b1000: 88, b2600: 128)<sup>6</sup> was split into 4 optimal
 subsets (one per Phase Encoding Direction).
 These directions were then spread temporally taking motion and duty cycle considerations into account.
-If the baby woke up during the diffusion scan, the acquisition could be halted and restarted (after resettling the subject) with a user defined overlap in acquired diffusion weightings<sup>6</sup>.
+If the baby woke up during the diffusion scan, the acquisition could be halted and restarted (after resettling the subject) with a user defined overlap in acquired diffusion weightings<sup>7</sup>.
 Acceleration of MB 4, SENSE factor 1.2 and Partial Fourier 0.86 was used, acquired resolution 1.5x1.5mm, 3mm slices with 1.5mm overlap, 3800/90ms TR/TE.